helloworldsmart/courses/software-development/udacity/ud036-python-foundations/notes/lesson1/2-take-break.md

 We are going to build the program right away, so let's plan things out first.
 There are many ways to go about solving this problem.
 Here's how we will do it:

 We're going to write a program that keeps track of time, and does nothing until a certain amount of time has passed.
 It's execution steps will be:

+我的解法:laughing:

+1. set variabe secondNumber to zero
+2. repeat add one second to secondNumber
+3. if secondNumber get 2 hours
+4. stop add one second to secondNumber And Play song
+5. Back to Step 1

+原作者

 1. Wait for 2 hours
 2. Open up the web browser, which plays a video reminding us to take a break
 3. Repeat these two steps indefinitely

 While the steps themselves may seem pretty straightforward, one question that jumps to mind is how we will open the web browser using Python.

+Not find webbrowser function name

+import webbrowser 正解

 ###Using Documentation